Key concepts

 - Session persistence: Sessions survive network disconnections

-- Session sharing: Share terminal sessions with team members (Enterprise)
+- Session sharing: Share terminal sessions with team members (Essentials plan and above)

 Session recording